Lady Dorothie Feilding: World War I

 She served with the corps in Flanders until June 1917 when she returned home to get married.
-On 5 July 1917, Feilding wed Captain Charles Joseph Henry O'Hara Moore, MC, of Mooresfort, Tipperary.
+On 5 July 1917, Feilding wed Captain Charles Joseph Henry O'Hara Moore, MC, of Mooresfort, County Tipperary.
 She moved to Warley, Middlesex where her husband was stationed in the 2nd battalion, Irish Guards.
 After a brief honeymoon period, Feilding was back behind the wheel of an ambulance, ferrying the wounded around London.

 Post-War years

 After the war, the couple lived most of the year at his ancestral home, Mooresfort House in South Tipperary.
 They had four daughters (Ruth, Celia, Edith and June) and one son (Arthur).
 Feilding became an active member of the British Legion as well as being President of the Tipperary Jubilee Nursing Association and the local Agricultural show Society.
 She had always been a keen huntswoman and this continued in Ireland where she was a regular feature at hunt meets, especially the Scarteen Hunt.
 In 1935, the Irish Times stated she had been "prominently associated with the Scarteen Hunt to the success of which her great organizing powers in no small degree contributed."

 In no small measure, these powers had been honed during her time with the Munro Corps.
 Her husband had a stud at Mooresfort and the couple regularly attended race meetings in Ireland and England.

 Death

-Feilding died of heart failure in Tipperary on 24 October 1935 at the age of 46.
+Lady Feilding-Moore died of heart failure in County Tipperary on 24 October 1935 at the age of 46.
 She was brought back home to Warwickshire and buried on 27 October in the family plot at the Monks Kirby Roman Catholic cemetery.